Creating a collaborative environment fit for Milton Keynes Innovation and tech community.

 Our team worked with the architects and other consultants to ensure the scheme was compliant with relevant policy and helped to develop strategies for areas of the scheme which pushed the boundaries of what many professionals thought was possible to achieve in planning terms in CMK - it is the first scheme to propose no on-plot parking and includes the tallest building in Milton Keynes.

-Additionally, we project managed the application process and were involved in the preparation of supporting documentation including a detailed Planning Statement, Policy Compliance Statement and Town and Visual Impact Assessment.
+Additionally, we project managed the full planning application process, as well as non-material amendment submissions and the discharge of planning conditions, and were involved in the preparation of supporting documentation including a detailed Planning Statement, Policy Compliance Statement and Town and Visual Impact Assessment.